erashish41/react-router/01_react_router/source.md

                                 return <Loading />
                             }
 - now make Loading.jsx file in layout component, so that to get the data from it

+-env (environment variables)
+- Store sensitive information like API keys, database credentials, and third-party service keys outside of your codebase.
+- Prevents accidental exposure of these secrets in version control systems like Git.

+-How to use environment variables in React:
+- Create React App: If you're using Create React App, you can simply create a .env file in the root of your project.
+- Naming convention: Prefix your environment variables with REACT_APP_.
+- Access in code: Access environment variables in your React components using process.env.REACT_APP_YOUR_VARIABLE_NAME.